Sooryavanshi: Plot

 During the 1993 Mumbai blasts, Veer "Surya" Sooryavanshi loses his parents, where he becomes motivated to become an IPS officer.
 Years later, Bilal Ahmed, the mastermind of the blasts escapes from India, seeks refuge with dreaded terrorist Omar Hafeez at Pakistani Administrated Kashmir in Pakistan as they begin planning more such attacks.
 Omar's sons Riyaaz Hafeez and Raza Hafeez return from London, quitting their studies, after hearing news of their eldest brother, an officer in the Pakistani Army, being killed by Indian Soldiers in the Kargil Conflict; in response, they formed a sleeper cell network consisting of 40 terrorists, who pose as Indians, aiming to conduct more bombings after the 2008 Mumbai attacks.
 Surya, who is now a Deputy Commissioner of Police and ATS chief, plans an operation in Jaisalmer and manages to arrest Riyaaz, who was hiding his identity as restaurant owner Rajbir Rathod.

 Surya's senior officer, Joint CP Kabir Shroff, who was the only person able to fully solve the case, reveals that a full ton of RDX was brought to India, of which 400 kg were used during the 1993 bombings and the remnant 600 kg are still buried somewhere in the country.
 Surya plans to catch the sleeper cell's remaining members, while also trying to reconcile with his estranged wife Dr. Riya Gupta, with whom he separated with when his son gets shot while catching a wanted criminal, but to no avail.
 Surya comes across Maulana Kader Usmani, who is in fact a terrorist and Bilal's accomplice.
-Usmani meets Bilal, whose residence in Sawantwadi houses the wanted 600 kg of RDX.
+Usmani meets Bilal, who resides in Sawantwadi houses with the wanted 600 kg of RDX.
 They remove the buried RDX and prepare for the next bombings.
 Bilal reaches Mumbai using a fake identity with the help of taxi driver John Mascarenhas, who leaves for Bangkok.